Over the past week or so, I’ve struggled with a prolonged depressive state.

 I’ve done some laundry.
 Ok, so it’s not put away.
 Socks and towels and shirts and such adorn my couch.
-It may sit a week or more (I’ve currently lost count of days this last stint).
 However, the moment I push through and put the socks and underwear away…hang the shirts…place the towels in the bathrooms…I’m proud with this small accomplishment.
-I wonder if one of those signs “It’s been # days since the last time the couch could be sat on” would be helpful.
+I wonder if one of those signs “It’s been # days since the last time the couch could be sat on” would be helpful (I joke).

 How much my husband helps with chores around the home would amaze you; I know I’m lucky to have him.
 He cooks, washes dishes, vacuums, takes out the trash, and helps with bathrooms.
 Somehow, he is able to tolerate my string of low days.
 I know my mental health battles wear on him, as well.
 I often feel guilty of how hard he works to keep our family afloat when I’m just trying to keep my own head above the surface.

 During these times, forcing myself to function is how I have to manage.
 However, the amount of energy I have during these downswings is barely enough.
 Oftentimes after completing a task, even if it only took fifteen minutes, I need to sit down and regroup.
 In comparison, surviving a workday feels impossible.
 I fake it as best I can, depleting all energy.
 Upon arriving home, I crawl into bed…desperate to recuperate even though I know there’s not enough time to do so.
 I’m exhausted.
 Recuperation often doesn’t occur until the weekend, if I’m lucky.